 - Written results: Candidates are advised via email and the college website.
-Only successful candidate examination numbers are posted on the website. - Viva results: An email containing the overall examination result will be sent to the candidate and allocated SOT on the day of the examination.
-Successful candidate numbers are displayed on a board at the presentation following the examination and on the ANZCA website.
-Results will be posted on the website as soon as possible. - Successful candidates will receive a certificate of completion and unsuccessful candidates will receive feedback letters.
-These will be sent, within four weeks of the conclusion of the examination. - If a candidate discovers a discrepancy in the result, they are advised to seek clarification from the college (primaryexam@anzca.edu.au).
+Only successful candidate examination numbers are posted on the website. - Viva results: An email containing the overall examination result will be sent to the candidate and allocated SOT one week after the viva, on the following Friday.
+Successful candidate numbers will be posted on the ANZCA website. - Successful candidates will receive a certificate of completion and unsuccessful candidates will receive feedback letters.
+These will be sent within four weeks of the conclusion of the examination. - If a candidate discovers a discrepancy in the result, they are advised to seek clarification from the college (primaryexam@anzca.edu.au).